• Hopewell Animal Hospital

 What zoonotic diseases are the most likely to cause serious illness in people?

-Certain infectious organisms, such as the bacteria Salmonella and Campylobacter and the protozoan disease caused by Giardia, can cause severe gastroenteritis.
+• Certain infectious organisms, such as the bacteria Salmonella and Campylobacter and the protozoan Giardia, can cause severe gastroenteritis.

-Leptospirosis, known as Weil's disease in people, can cause extremely serious liver and kidney disease but the transmission from dogs to humans is rare.
-Humans usually contract this disease from exposure to contaminated water.
+• Leptospirosis, known as Weil's disease in people, can cause extremely serious liver and kidney disease.
+It is transmitted through the urine of affected animals.
+Transmission from dogs to humans is rare, however, as humans usually contract this disease from exposure to water that has been contaminated by the urine of wild animals.

-Zoonotic skin diseases including ringworm, caused by the fungus Microsporum canis and scabies, caused by the mite Sarcoptes scabiei, Cheyletiella mites, and harvest mites (Trombicula species) are transmitted relatively easily to people through direct physical contact.
+• Ringworm, caused by the fungus Microsporum canis, and mange, caused by the mites Sarcoptes, Cheyletiella, and Trombicula, are transmitted relatively easily to people through direct physical contact.
+These zoonotic skin diseases can cause itchy, scaly skin lesions.

 How can I reduce the risk of contracting one of these diseases from my dog?